Ephemerality: Geographical features

 An ephemeral stream is that which only exists following precipitation.
 They are not the same as intermittent or seasonal waterbodies, which exist for longer periods, but not all year round.
 Ephemeral streams can be difficult to "conceptually defin[e]"; those that are discontinuous, due to altering between aggradation or degradation, have the appearance of continual change.
 Furthermore, the characteristics of terrain and rainfall are profound in affecting ephemeral streams.
 Ephemeral waterbodies experience formative change upon the end of a hydroperiod.
 "Due to lack of continuous hydrology data, the designation of sites as ephemeral or intermittent is necessarily tenuous".
 Ephemeral streams feature a low degree of hydrological connectivity.

 Small wetlands are often ephemeral and ephemeral ecosystems are often aquatic; ephemeral wetlands, streams and ponds are a varied and global occurrence.
 In northeastern United States, ephemeral freshwater systems are abundant and are "critical to the maintenance of forest biodiversity".
 Hydroperiod, predation, competition and food availability are among the "highly heterogeneous" elements of these features.
 In tropical biomes, amphibians often reside in ephemeral habitats during dry seasons; opportunistic species utilise similar and ephemeral habitats for food, sleep or mating.
 Environments akin to ephemeral ponds can be very significant sites of reproduction for amphibians; many other organism make use of ephemeral ponds, pools and streams to breed.
 Those which do utilise these sites are significantly constrained by time thus they mature, reproduce or disperse before evaporation.
 Ephemeral pools lasting only days or weeks are exclusively used for breeding by Fletcher's frog regardless of the precarious survival of offspring.
 Fletcher's frogs use these sites to exploit them, by-passing predation and competition.
 Tadpoles, however, are hindered by ephemeral streams, as can surrounding systems.
 Limited and unpredictable food availability means ephemeral waterbodies may be rife with cannibalism.
 Specific adaptions to ephemeral pools are abundant.
 Human alterations to the habitats of ephemeral nectar that flying foxes consume has led to urban migration.
 Climate change significantly affects ephemeral freshwater systems and changes in climates may be precisely identified by the ecosystems of ephemeral pools.

+Ephemeral habitat patches have repeatedly been assessed as detrimental to metapopulation persistence, although metapopulations are not always negatively affected by ephemeral landscapes.
+These patches occur as a result of the habitat's turnover.
+Ephemeral streams have, relative to their perennial counterparts, lower species richness; the streams are "potentially demanding" for inhabitants, although some species do reside.